AnneRuo/farmhub/README.md

 Frontend is created with React.
 Application uses provided simple server as a backend.
 I have used MUI component library for UI and showing data in tables.
 I have not used any React component libraries before this project and it feels like a new world has opened up for me.
 I can hardly wait to get to know all the possibilities better.

+## Project Status

+This project is still in development.
+Things to do:

+- [ ] Tests
+- [ ] Show data in graphs
+- [ ] User login and sign up
+- [ ] User management
+- [ ] UI for adding data to farms and creating new farms

 ## Cloning and Running the Application in local

 For running the server install Java runtime environment (version 8 or newer).